Educator's Guides for

 Tyowennatyerénhton: First Words is an introductory Kanyen’kéha (Mohawk) vocabulary book and photo book with English translations.
 Featuring photographs from the land, families, teachers and their students can learn numbers, colours, feelings, traditional foods and other aspects of the natural world, important to the Haudenosaunee.

-There are two educator guides for teachers to bring this book into their classroom,
+There are three educator guides for teachers to bring this book into their classroom,

 K-6 Educator's Guide